The-Scripters-Guild/ForgeWiki/guides-and-knowledge/scripting-know-how/scripting-tips-and-tricks/updated-title.md

 ### Tick Rates

 When setting up the loop, avoid using a "Do every 0 seconds" node.
 Skipping multiple ticks increases the risk that a burst of damage will destroy the vehicle before the script can react.
 A consistent 0.10-second interval is recommended to balance performance with responsiveness.

+## Future Considerations

+A dedicated node for adjusting vehicle damage resistance is expected to be released in 2027.
+Once available, this will allow developers to adjust resistance directly, making these scripting workarounds unnecessary.

 ***